 The next great addition to the Abbey was the construction of a magnificent new Lady Chapel by Henry VII between 1503 and 1519 to replace the 13th century chapel.
 This was consecrated on 19 February 1516.
 The Perpendicular architecture here is in total contrast to the rest of the Abbey.
 No accounts for this building have been found but it is thought that the architects were Robert Janyns and William Vertue.
 It has been called "one of the most perfect buildings ever erected in England" and "the wonder of the world".
 Henry spent lavish sums on its decoration.
 The glory of the chapel is its delicately carved fan vaulted roof, with hanging pendants.
 These are constructed on half-concealed transverse arches.
 All around the chapel are Tudor emblems such as the rose and portcullis, and nearly one hundred statues of saints still remain in niches around the walls.
 Wooden carved misericords can be seen on the stall seats.
 The original jewel-like stained glass by Bernard Flower has, however, disappeared.

-The last phase of building was the completion in 1745 of the West Towers in Portland stone, to a design by Nicholas Hawksmoor, the Abbey's Surveyor.
+The last phase of building of the Abbey was the completion in 1745 of the West Towers in Portland stone, to a design by Nicholas Hawksmoor, the Abbey's Surveyor.
 John James, his successor as Surveyor, finished the work.

 Dimensions of Westminster Abbey (PDF, 47.8 KB)